 How Do Vaccines Work and Who Should Receive Them?

-When you are vaccinated, you are injected with a weakened form of a disease that triggers your body’s immune response, so it either produces antibodies to that disease or it starts other processes that help to enhance your immunity.
+When you are vaccinated, we inject you with a weakened form of a disease that triggers your body’s immune response, so it either produces antibodies to that disease, or it starts other processes that help to enhance your immunity.
 Afterward, if the actual disease affects you, your immune system is more prepared to fight the infection.

 We give some vaccines only once, while others require booster shots occasionally to continue protection against disease.

 Usually, vaccination will prevent disease or will reduce its severity.
 It is much safer and more cost-effective to prevent disease than to treat it.